NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/Chapters/README.md

 That’s a wrap for this little hands-on session!

-If you’d like to try it yourself, I’ve prepared a Colab notebook with all the code: \[INSERT Colab link here]
+If you’d like to try it yourself, I’ve prepared a Colab notebook in this Github folder.

 Cheers,</br>
 \- Nic